poludmik/Schlange-AI/README.md

 The snake game on its own is implemented in **game_class.py** and **snake.py** files.

 The **pygame** library was used for the UI of the game.
-Game screen supports light⬜ and dark🟦 mode and has adjustable parameters, such as size of the screen and game field size (width in squares).
+Game screen supports light⬜ and dark🌑 mode and has adjustable parameters, such as size of the screen and game field size (width in squares).

 >The game can be tested in game_class.py main function, when the user controls the snake with W, A, D buttons.